giyushino/data_res_application/README.md

 #### Remarks from Research Head

-Howdy we're Lukas and Sammy and we're the Research heads for this quarter.
+Hey!
+We're Lukas and Sammy and we're the Research heads for this quarter.
 This is a quick assessment to just test basic proficiency with deep learning and libraries.

 **We'll will teach you everything from the ground up.
 You just have to put in the effort and show that you want to learn.**